Grand Union (supermarket): 2021 revival of the brand

-In 2021, it was announced that, as part of the Tops Friendly Markets and Price Chopper Supermarkets merger, the combined entity had to sell 12 stores to meet regulatory approval.
-On November 9, 2021, C&S Wholesale Grocers announced that they were purchasing the 12 stores and will be converting them to Grand Union stores, reviving the brand.
+In 2021, it was announced that, as part of the merge of Tops and Price Chopper Supermarkets merger, the combined entity had to sell 12 stores to meet regulatory approval.
+On November 9, 2021, C&S announced that they were purchasing the 12 stores and converting them to Grand Union stores, reviving the brand.
 As part of the announcement, it was revealed that those 12 stores will be converted to Grand Union and that the grand openings will be from mid-January through mid-February 2022.
-However, one store in Watertown, NY will go to Piggly-Wiggly instead.
+However, one store in Watertown, New York will go to Piggly-Wiggly instead.